-HRS Expert Consensus Statement on the Management of Cardiovascular Implantable Electronic Devices (CIEDs) in patients nearing end of life or requesting withdrawal of therapy This document was developed in collaboration and endorsed by the American College of Cardiology (ACC), the American Geriatrics Society (AGS), the American Academy of Hospice and Palliative Medicine (AAHPM); the American Heart Association (AHA), the European Heart Rhythm Association (EHRA), and the Hospice and Palliative Nurses Association (HPNA).
-Rachel Lampert, MD, FHRS, David L. Hayes, MD, FHRS,[†] George J. Annas, JD, MPH,[‡] Margaret A. Farley, PhD, Mathan E. Goldstein, MD, Robert M. Hamilton, MD, "Ethically CIED deactivation is neither physician assisted Debra L. Wiegand, PhD, PStücide^{el}nor^D, euthanasia."
-Yale University, School of Medicine, New Haven, CT, †Mayo Clinic, Rochester, MN Boston University, School of Public Health, Boston, MA, [¶]Yale University Divinity School, New Haven, CT, [§]Mount Sinai School of Medicine New York, NY and the James J Peters VA Medical Center, Bronx, NY, The Hospital for Sick Children, Toronto, Canada ^{††}The University of Alabama at Birmingham, Birmingham, AL, #Beth Israel Deaconess Medical Center, Boston, MA, [¶]University of Florence, Institute of Cardiology, Florence, Italy, ^{§§}Cleveland Clinic, Cleveland, OH, Heraklion University Hospital, Crete, Greece, ^{ttt}University of Maryland, School of Nursing, Baltimore, MD, ^{tt}Patient theuclinician's cintentes is torsdiscontinue wither unwanted " treatment and allow the patient to die naturally of the underlying disease - not to terminate the patient's life."
+HRS Expert Consensus Statement on the Management of Cardiovascular Implantable Electronic Devices (CIEDs) in patients nearing end of life or requesting withdrawal of therapy

+This document was developed in collaboration and endorsed by the American College of Cardiology (ACC), the American Geriatrics Society (AGS), the American Academy of Hospice and Palliative Medicine (AAHPM); the American Heart Association (AHA), the European Heart Rhythm Association (EHRA), and the Hospice and Palliative Nurses Association (HPNA).

+Rachel Lampert, MD, FHRS,\ David L. Hayes, MD, FHRS, George J. Annas, JD, MPH,

+"Ethically and the schoenfeld, MD, FHRS, \ Panos E. Vardas, MD, \\

+Debra L. Wiegand, PhD, Suicide nor euthanasia."

+\Yale University, School of Medicine, New Haven, CT, Mayo Clinic, Rochester, MN Boston University, School of Public Health, Boston, MA, ¶Yale University Divinity School, New Haven, CT, Mount Sinai School of Medicine New York, NY and the James J Peters VA Medical Center, Bronx, NY, \\The Hospital for Sick Children, Toronto, Canada The University of Alabama at Birmingham, Birmingham, AL, Beth Israel Deaconess Medical Center, Boston, MA, ¶¶University of Florence, Institute of Cardiology, Florence, Italy, Cleveland Clinic, Cleveland, OH, \\\Heraklion University Hospital, Crete, Greece, University of Maryland, School of Nursine, Baltimore, MD, Patient

+"... the clinician's intent is to discontinue the unwanted treatment and allow the patient to die naturally of the underlying disease - not to terminate the patient's life."

-Effectively Futting into Ffactice the Device
+Effectively Putting into Practice the Device

-Deactivation Process 1015

-Table 1 1016

-Table 2 1018

-Logistics of CIED Deactivation 1019

-Special Populations-Pediatrics 1022

-European Perspective 1023

-Appendix-Author Relationships with Industry 1024

-Reference List 1025

-cently have also been shown to improve symptoms and survival.4 As indications for device therapy continue to expand,2 the population of patients with these devices continues to grow.5
+Table 11016Table 21018Logistics of CIED Deactivation1019Special Populations-Pediatrics1022European Perspective1023Appendix-Author Relationships with Industry1024Reference List1025 Deactivation Process 1015 Logistics of CIED Deactivation Table 1 1016 Special Populations-Pediatrics Table 2 1018 European Perspective Logistics of CIED Deactivation 1019 Appendix-Author Relationships with Industry1024 Special Populations-Pediatrics 1022 Appendix-Author Relationships with Industry1024 European Perspective 1023 Reference List1025 Reference List 1025 cently have also been shown to improve symptoms and survival.
+As indications for device therapy continue to expand, the population of patients with these devices continues to grow.

 Despite the introduction of new technologies, all patients ultimately will reach the end of their lives, whether due to their underlying heart condition, or development of another terminal illness.
-In the last weeks of their lives,1 twenty percent of ICD patients receive shocks which are painful6
+In the last weeks of their lives, twenty percent of ICD patients receive shocks which are painful